 Under the Receivables Purchase Agreement, ARC can sell without recourse, on a revolving basis, up to \$85.0 million of our receivables.
 ARC is obligated to pay fees that approximate the purchaser's cost of issuing commercial paper equal in value to the interests in receivables sold.
 The Receivables Purchase Agreement has financial covenants, which are substantially the same as those of our \$320.0 million committed line of credit.
-As of March 31, 2008, we had sold \$15.0 million in accounts receivable under this revolving agreement.
+As of September 30, 2008, we had the ability to sell up to \$57.0 million of receivables and there was \$54.0 million in accounts receivable sold under this revolving agreement.